intel/scikit-learn-intelex/CONTRIBUTING.md

 As an open source project, we welcome community contributions to Intel(R) Extension for Scikit-learn.
 This document explains how to participate in project conversations, log bugs and enhancement requests, and submit code patches.

-We welcome community contributions to Intel(R) Extension for Scikit-learn.
-You can:

-- Submit your changes directly with a [pull request](https://github.com/intel/scikit-learn-intelex/pulls).
-- Log a bug or make a feature request with an [issue](https://github.com/intel/scikit-learn-intelex/issues).

-Refer to our guidelines on [pull requests](#pull-requests) and [issues](#issues) before you proceed.

 ## Licensing

-Intel(R) Extension for Scikit-learn uses the [Apache 2.0 License](LICENSE.txt](https://github.com/intel/scikit-learn-intelex/blob/master/LICENSE).
+Intel(R) Extension for Scikit-learn uses the [Apache 2.0 License](https://github.com/intel/scikit-learn-intelex/blob/master/LICENSE).
-By contributing to the project, you agree to the license and copyright terms therein and release your own contributions under these terms.
+By contributing to the project, you agree to the license and copyright terms and release your own contributions under these terms.

 ## Pull Requests

 No anonymous contributions are accepted.
 The name in the commit message Signed-off-by line and your email must match the change authorship information.

 Make sure your ``.gitconfig`` is set up correctly so you can use `git commit -s` for signing your patches:

 `git config --global user.name "Kate Developer"`